ScaleOvenStove/Docs/aspnet/mvc/controllers/filters.rst

   :lines: 13-22
   :dedent: 8

 Filters can be added by type, or an instance can be added.
 If you add an instance, that instance will be used for every request.
-If you add a type, it will be type-activated, meaning the instance will be created through DI, and any constructor dependencies will be populated by DI.
-Adding a filter by type is equivalent to ``filters.Add(new TypeFilter(typeof(MyFilter)))``.
+If you add a type, it will be type-activated, meaning an instance will be created for each request and any constructor dependencies will be populated by DI.
+Adding a filter by type is equivalent to ``filters.Add(new TypeFilterAttribute(typeof(MyFilter)))``.
 In the example above, the :ref:`DurationActionFilter <duration-action-filter>` has a dependency on ``ILoggerFactory`` in its constructor, which is fulfilled by DI on each request.

 To create a filter *without* global scope that requires dependencies from DI, apply the ``ServiceFilterAttribute`` or ``TypeFilterAttribute`` attribute to the controller or action.
 A ``TypeFilter`` will instantiate an instance, using services from DI for its dependencies.
 A ``ServiceFilter`` retrieves an instance of the filter from DI.
 The following example demonstrates using a ``ServiceFilter``: